otrv4/otrv4/otrv4.md

 Once an OTRv4 channel has been created with the DAKE, all data messages transmitted through this channel are confidential and their integrity to the participants is protected.
-In addition, the MAC keys used to validate each message are revealed.
+In addition, the MAC keys used to validate each message are revealed afterwards.
 This allows for forgeability of the data messages and consequent deniability of their contents.

-If key material for a particular data message is compromised, previous messages are protected.
-Future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.
+If key material used to encrypt a particular data message is compromised, previous messages are protected.
+In addition, future messages are protected by the Diffie- Hellman and Elliptic Curve Diffie-Hellman ratchets.

 ## Notation and parameters